hcai-mms/hcai-mms.github.io/_publications/2023_FRONTIERS_Mullner_DiffPrivacy.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:

-- kumar
-- grosz
+- Müllner, Peter
-- rekab-saz
+- Lex, Elisabeth
 - schedl
+- Kowald, Dominik

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: Front.